felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *Developer Notes*
 	* Minor code refactoring for WPSSO v3.46.1.
 		* Renamed the Advanced settings 'social' tab ID to 'custom_meta'.
+		* Moved common Schema options from the settings page to methods the WpssoAdmin class.

 **Version 1.16.4 (2017/09/10)**